ParasharaRamesh/Home-sweet-home/readme.md

   - get_economic_indicators_from_aux_data.ipynb: Analyses the EDA steps which can be done on the sg-coe-prices & sg-stock-prices datasets.
   - get_location_distances_from_aux_data.ipynb: Analyses the EDA steps which can be done on the sg-mrt-existing-stations & sg-mrt-planned-stations datasets.
 <br>
-- c. ./data/eda:
+- c. ./data/eda: Contains code to perform the eda along with an ipynb which explains each step
-  - EDA.ipynb:
+  - EDA.ipynb: A ipynb notebook which explains the rationale behind every EDA step done for this project
-  - process_coe_prices.py:
+  - process_coe_prices.py: A script which reads the coe_prices auxiliary dataset and extracts information from it as described in the get_economic_indicators_from_aux_data.ipynb notebook
-  - process_stock_prices.py:
+  - process_stock_prices.py: A script which reads the stock_prices auxiliary dataset and extracts information from it as described in the get_economic_indicators_from_aux_data.ipynb notebook
-  - process_location_info.py:
+  - process_location_info.py: A script which extracts the distances from each house to the nearest mrt, planned mrt, primary school and shopping mall by using the datasets in the auxiliary datasets.
-  - process_town_importance.py:
+  - process_town_importance.py: A script which computes the town_importance and town_centrality values using the datasets in './datasets/additional-town-centrality-data'.
-  - process_main_dataset.py:
+  - process_main_dataset.py: A script which handles the cleaning and normalizing of all columns in the dataset.
-  - process.py:
+  - process.py: An orchestrator script which combines all the eda steps defined in the other files mentioned above.
 <br>

 <b>2. ./datasets</b>: This only has the auxilary datasets folder but other folders can be created by running the process.py script mentioned above.
 <br>
 - a. ./datasets/auxiliary-data: Contains the auxiliary datasets which will have been downloaded from the kaggle link mentioned above
-  - sg-coe-prices.csv:
+  - sg-coe-prices.csv: Downloaded dataset from kaggle which contains the
-  - sg-mrt-existing-stations.csv:
+  - sg-mrt-existing-stations.csv: Downloaded dataset from kaggle which contains information on the existing MRT stations in Singapore
-  - sg-mrt-planned-stations.csv:
+  - sg-mrt-planned-stations.csv: Downloaded dataset from kaggle which contains information on the future MRT stations which will be opened in Singapore
-  - sg-primary-schools.csv:
+  - sg-primary-schools.csv: Downloaded dataset from kaggle which contains information on the primary schools present in Singapore
-  - sg-shopping-malls.csv:
+  - sg-shopping-malls.csv: Downloaded dataset from kaggle which contains information on the shopping malls present in Singapore
-  - sg-stock-prices.csv:
+  - sg-stock-prices.csv: Downloaded dataset from kaggle which contains the stock price information for each company
 <br>
-- b. ./datasets/additional-town-centrality-data:
+- b. ./datasets/additional-town-centrality-data: These datasets were created manually by following the process described in "./data/eda/EDA.ipynb"
-  - town_centroids_radius.csv:
+  - town_centroids_radius.csv: A small dataset which contains the centroid and radius information for each town
-  - town_importance_centrality.csv:
+  - town_importance_centrality.csv: A small dataset which contains the town, its 'importance' (see EDA ipynb for what this means) and its page rank centrality.
 <br>
 - c. ./datasets/final: Will contain the final cleaned dataset after running the process.py script on the downloaded datasets
   - train_clean.csv: The final cleaned train data used for all the experiments and models.